veronloz/ATS-Docker/README.md

       - ManagementNet
       - BackendNet
 ```
-This creates the `postgreSQL` db container, defining the ports, user, volumens and networks in the process.
-It also defines a hotename to be later used in the internal networking of the rest of the containers.
+This creates the `postgreSQL` db container, defining the ports, user, volumes and networks in the process.
+It also defines a hostname to be later used in the internal networking of the rest of the containers.
 The image used is the latest.

-The mounting of the pgdata volume allows data to persist and the `init.sql` files prepopulates the db.
+The mounting of the pgdata volume allows data to persist and the `init.sql` files pre-populates the db.

 The `ManagementNet` network is the one used to connect the Database container and the DatabaseManager container.